scarborough-courtney/ohimanual/conceptual/SP_Philosophy.md

 #### Philosophy

+Th **Lasting Special Places** sub-goal focuses on those geographic locations that hold particular value for aesthetic, spiritual, cultural, recreational or existence reasons.
+It is different from simply quantifying protected areas because it attempts to contain the value of sustainability for human interaction.
 Well-maintained and protected lasting special places provide intangible but significant resources that help sustain and may also generate economic opportunities and help to sustain coastal communities, but those are captured in other goals.

-This sub-goal focuses instead on those geographic locations that hold particular value for aesthetic, spiritual, cultural, recreational or existence reasons.
-The scores for this sub-goal are calculated based upon two assumptions: that all regions have roughly the same percentage of their coastal areas (outward to 3 nm and inland to 1 km from the shore) that qualify as lasting special places, and that the regions with the most protected areas are the closest to achieving their region-specific target.
+> In the Global Assessments, the scores for this sub-goal are calculated based upon two assumptions: that all regions have roughly the same percentage of their coastal areas (outward to 3 nm and inland to 1 km from the shore) that qualify as lasting special places, and that the regions with the most protected areas are the closest to achieving their region-specific target.

 #### Ideal Approach

 Ideally, a list of all the places that people within a region consider special could be found or developed, along with an assessment of what percent of and how well those areas are protected.
+First-hand information could be gathered through surveys or some similar approach.

+#### Keep in Mind

+This goal is hard to define in terms of data.
+Other goals capture the economic benefits derived from **Lasting Special Places**, as well as biodiversity.
+This goal assesses the human-use and assumes sustainability through aesthetic, cultural, and other kinds of engagement.

 #### History of the Approach